sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

  - "Hebrew Date of Death in exactly X days"
  - "Relationship of Deceased to Mourner in exactly X days"

- If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" and the Hebrew character set for your operating system.
-Then configure CiviCRM to use "wkhtmltopdf".
-If this is not done, tokens that use Hebrew letters will show as ????? in the PDF document.
+If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf"

-This is necessary because the DOMPDF (the PDF engine that is part of CiviCRM core) can only handle the English alphabet.
+Directions on how to install "wkhtmltopdf" at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki

 ## Custom Searches